3 FREE Mylar Food Storage Bags - +1 Week of Food - Just Cover Shipping & Handling.Get Free Bags →

 The Food Choices

 Notice that I am not telling you what to buy or what to store except for generalities.
 That is because your situation is going to be unique as are your food requirements.
 You will need to sit down and do the math, count calories, and plan accordingly.
+You should also keep at hand our Annual Hurricane Readiness Checklist.

 Water, food, shelter, power, fuel, necessities, safety, first aid, defense, health and wellness, emergency health issues, communication, etc., these are the things you must consider.